jlboothman/techwriter-takehome/questions/questions-jb.md

 Scenario: You have a GitHub branch with 5 separate commits.
 What is the command line sequence to squash those 5 commits into a single commit?

+### Answer
+1. Make sure your branch is up to date with the master branch.
+1. Run git rebase -i master.
+1. You should see a list of commits, with each commit starting with the word "pick".
+1. Make sure the first commit says "pick" and change the rest from "pick" to "squash".
+1. Save and close the editor.

 ### What is wrong with this sample JSON syntax?

 ```